Kenneth Zohore: 2017–18

 Zohore's form at the end of the previous season attracted interest from several clubs with Hull City, with an original bid of £6 million, and Brighton & Hove Albion both having bids rejected by Cardiff.
 Manager Neil Warnock later commented that Zohore was not for sale and would only leave the club if "I have a heart attack and another manager takes over."
 Zohore scored his first goal of the season in the opening match, the only goal of the game in a 1–0 victory over Burton Albion on 5 August 2017.
 Following a nine-game goal drought, Zohore scored a brace against Leeds United on 26 September, in a 3–1 win, before suffering an ankle injury which kept him out until the Christmas Period.
 He returned to the side, replacing Omar Bogle in a 2–0 defeat at Bolton Wanderers on 23 December, before scoring his fourth of the season against Fulham on Boxing Day.
 The new year saw Zohore score 5 goals, including winners against Bristol City and Ipswich Town.
 Cardiff finished in 2nd place, gaining promotion to the Premier League.

 2018–19

 Zohore started the 2018–19 season as Cardiff's lead striker against Bournemouth, however, a string of injuries and bad form saw Zohore in and out of the squad.
 He scored his first Premier League goal, in a 2–1 win at Southampton on 9 February.

 West Bromwich Albion

 On 19 July 2019, Zohore signed for Championship side West Bromwich Albion in a deal worth up to £8m.
 He scored his first goal for West Brom, a penalty, in a 1–1 draw with Reading on 21 August 2019.
 But he only played a total of 19 games in four seasons at the club.
-On the 31st of January 2023, Kenneth Zohore had his contract terminated with West Brom by way of mutual consent.
+On 31 January 2023, Kenneth Zohore had his contract terminated with West Brom by way of mutual consent.